How long is the acoustical barrier replacement program?

 What are acoustical sound barriers?

-As related to our Metrorail elevated guideway, an acoustical barrier is an element that is installed along the edge of the guideway to abate and/or absorb sound/noise produced by a passing train therefore avoiding propagation of sound/noise to adjacent properties.
+As related to our Metrorail elevated guideway, an acoustical barrier is an element that is installed along the edge of the guideway to abate sound/noise produced by a passing train therefore limiting propagation of sound/noise to adjacent properties.

 What is the cost of the acoustical barrier replacement program?